Absence of quantum optical coherence in high harmonic generation

 \textit{Conclusions.} The insights obtained when driving the process of HHG by incoherent radiation shows that quantum optical coherence, in terms of non-vanishing off-diagonal density matrix elements in the photon number basis, is not required to generate high-order harmonics.
 However, the considerable difference to a coherent drive is that the emitted harmonic radiation is incoherent as well.
 One reason why optical coherence is not required to drive HHG is because the different contributions of the driving field, by means of the distribution over coherent states, couple diagonally (incoherently) to the charge which emitts the harmonic radiation.
 This can be seen from \eqref{eq:solution} where the distribution of the incoherent average is given by the Husimi $Q$ function and performed over the coherent states into which the driving field is decomposed.
-This holds in the limit of intense fields with large amplitudes necessary for driving HHG, and hence the off-diagonal elements vanish.
+This holds in the limit of intense fields with large amplitudes necessary for driving HHG.
 The process of HHG is only coherent by means of the emitted radiation due to the oscillating charge current of the electron for a driving field with a well defined phase.
 Averaging over all phases leads to vanishing quantum optical coherence.
-This suggests that further investigation about the role of the optical phase from a quantum optical perspective can provide insights into the properties of the generated harmonic radiation.
+This suggests that further investigation about the role of the optical phase from a quantum optical perspective can provide insights into the properties of the generated harmonic radiation and many other processes in attosecond science.
 In particular, the role of the carrier-envelope phase (CEP) for ultrashort few-cycles pulses is of interest.
-Furthermore, I am curious to see: \textit{what is the proper description of the experimental boundary condition, i.e. the quantum state, of an ultrashort few-cycle (CEP-stable) intense laser pulse?} Moreover, this work shows that concluding on the coherence properties of the harmonic radiation from the observation of the spectrum alone, which is insensitive to the coherence of the field, is not possible without falling into a preferred ensemble fallacy.
-Finally, we emphasize that it is not only a fallacy to conclude on the coherence properties of the harmonic radiation from the spectrum, but also about the mean field amplitude.
-The analysis in this work further illustrates that harmonic radiation does not necessarily possess an electric field amplitude, and thus challenges the common believes about the radiation properties of high harmonic generation.
+Furthermore, this work highlights the importance of answering: \textit{what is the proper description of the experimental boundary condition, i.e. the quantum state, of an ultrashort few-cycle (CEP-stable) intense laser pulse?} Moreover, this work shows that concluding on the coherence properties of the harmonic radiation from the observation of the spectrum alone, is not possible without falling into a preferred ensemble fallacy.
+This is because the coherent and incoherent harmonic radiation exhibit the same photon statistics and most HHG experiments can not distinguish between these two.
+Finally, we emphasize that it is not only a fallacy to conclude on the coherence properties of the harmonic radiation from the spectrum, but also to conclude on the mean field amplitude.
+The analysis in this work illustrates that harmonic radiation does not necessarily possess an electric field amplitude, and thus challenges the common believes about the radiation properties of high harmonic generation in attosecond experiments.
 Therefore, we emphasize again, that the properties such as optical coherence in this case, depends on the observer perspective, i.e. the specific experiment to be performed.
 The observer perspective should be the first thing to be defined before talking about the properties of interest.